-Table 3 shows that the temperature change is 4 times lower in winter (ΔT) than in summer.
-Changes in occurrence of winter regimes contribute to one-fourth of the observed change versus three-fourths for thermodynamic changes (Table 3).
-Indeed, in terms of dynamics, Yiou et al. (2018) detected significant trends in the stability of the circulation and the return period since the 1970s in winter; that is, winters tend to be similar to those already known, which increases the predictability of winter circulations.
-In Europe, Francis and Vavrus (2012) and Petoukhov et al. (2013) showed that the wave amplitude in winter is changing, particularly through a connection between the Arctic sea ice cover and the sinuosity of the jet stream which brings prolonged weather conditions enhances the probability for extreme weather as cold spells.
-These cold winters may be related to the acceleration of Arctic warming associated with ice retreat (Cohen et al., 2012, 2014; Tang et al., 2013; Vihma, 2014; Walsh, 2014; Zappa and Shepherd, 2017) by ice-albedo feedbacks (Screen and Simmonds, 2010).
-Recently, Kretschmer et al. (2018) showed that in recent decades, the stratospheric polar vortex has shifted to more frequent weak states, which may explain Eurasian cooling trends in northern winter.
-However, it remains controversial whether this European winter cooling could also be related to internal atmospheric variability (Sun et al., 2016), tropical trends (Palmer, 2014), Arctic trends (Cohen et al., 2014, 2012; Tang et al., 2013; Vihma, 2014; Walsh, 2014; Zappa and Shepherd, 2017) or a combination of all these variabilities.
+Dynamical changes are by definition related to large-scale atmospheric circulation changes.
+According to Vautard and Yiou, 2009, changes in atmospheric circulation are the main drivers of surface weather patterns in winter.
+In the Paris area over the past 40 years, we have seen very few significant trends in temperature, relative humidity and precipitation during the winter season.
+Comparing the two periods, Table 3 shows that the temperature change is four times lower in winter (ΔT) than in summer.
+Changes in occurrence of winter regimes contribute to 1⁄4 of the observed change versus 3⁄4 for thermodynamic changes (Table 3).
+Indeed, in terms of dynamics, Yiou et al., 2018 detected significant trends in the stability of the circulation and the return period since the 1970s in winter; that is, winters tend to be similar to those already known, which increases the predictability of winter circulations.
+In Europe, Francis and Vavrus, 2012 and Petoukhov et al., 2013 showed that the wave amplitude in winter is changing, particularly through a connection between the Arctic sea ice cover and the sinuosity of the jet stream which brings prolonged weather conditions enhance the probability for extreme weather as cold spell.
+These cold winters may be related to the acceleration of Arctic warming associated with ice retreat (Cohen et al., 2012; Tang et al., 2013; Vihma, 2014; Walsh, 2014; Cohen et al., 2014; Zappa and Shepherd, 2017) by ice-albedo feedbacks (Screen and Simmonds, 2010).
+Recently, Kretschmer et al., 2018 showed that in recent decades, the stratospheric polar vortex has shifted to more frequent weak states, which may explain Eurasian cooling trends in northern winter.
+However, it remains controversial whether this European winter cooling could also be related to internal atmospheric variability (Sun et al., 2016), tropical trends (Palmer, 2014), Arctic trends (Cohen et al., 2012; Tang et al., 2013; Cohen et al., 2014; Vihma, 2014; Walsh, 2014; Zappa and Shepherd, 2017), or a combination of all these variabilities.
 All of these processes appear to indicate that winter is marked by a stability of the circulation and that some observed trends, such as colder winters, appear to be related to modification of the atmospheric states themselves.
-This is why this study focuses on summer, when the changes are more significant and more related to thermodynamical processes (+103.2 %; Table 3).
+This is why this study focuses on summer, when the changes are more significant and more related to thermodynamical processes (+94.6 %; Table 3).